Set up Jira Software Cloud

 If everything has been set up correctly, you'll see a development panel on each of your issues, similar to the screenshot below.
 The development panel provides you with just enough information to evaluate the status of an issue's development at a glance.

-Development panel: Hover over branches, commits, and pull requests to see when they were last updated.
+Development panel: Hover over branches, commits, pull requests, and builds to see more details.

 What does the status lozenge next to the pull requests mean?